 |Warranty policy||One-year limited||One-year limited|

-Similarities & Differences between Nikon D850 and Nikon D500 DSLR cameras
+Features & Benefits of Nikon D850 and Nikon D500

 Before buying a DSLR Camera, you must focus on the camera’s weight, dimension, and handgrip comfortableness.
 Nikon D850 weighs 32.3 oz.(915 g), and its size is 5.8 in.
 (146 mm) x 4.9 in.
 (124 mm) x 3.1 in.
 (78.5 mm).
 Another side, Nikon D500’s weight is 26.9 oz.(760 g); its dimension is 5.8 in.
 (146 mm) x 4.9 in.
 (124 mm) x 3.1 in.
 (78.5 mm).
 It may seem like Nikon D850 is heavier than D500, but Nikon D850 will provide you with more comfort as its weight is ideally distributed all over the body.

 Moreover, these cameras have 1/4 inches Tripod Socket.
 So, you can use tripods to create more stable videos.
-Besides, both cameras can operate at 32 to 104°F (0 to 40°C) plus less than 85% humidity environment.
+Besides, both cameras can operate at 32 to 104°F (0 to 40°C) and have less than 85% humidity.

 The image processor and Sensor are essential features of a camera.
 Here, Nikon D850 has a 45.7 Megapixels FX-Format CMOS sensor ( Back-illuminated design).
 Another side, Nikon D500 comes with 20.9 Megapixels DX-Format CMOS sensor.
 So, you can see that Nikon D850 has a better and bigger image sensor than the D500, plus this device can achieve extraordinary image quality, life-like colors, and faster data readout.